How to Have Diocletian's Palace Almost Entirely to Yourself

 The early morning version is a different place.
 Not a museum.
 Not a tourist site.
 A living space where Roman walls meet medieval churches meet Baroque houses meet a Croatian grandmother hanging laundry from a window that sits where a Roman soldier once stood guard.

-You can't charge admission for that.
-You can't put a velvet rope around it.
+No one can charge admission for that.
+No one can put a velvet rope around it.
 You just have to set your alarm for 5:45AM and decide that sleep is less interesting than history.

 For the local perspective, read our Split local interview.
 Planning your visit?
 Our September guide explains why shoulder season is best.
 And if ancient ruins fascinate you, Athens and Rome offer even deeper archaeological layers.